-Pre-cut shapes on CNC from plywood sheets of Okoumè 250x122cm (see table) for: bulkheads, hull, deck, cabin and cockpit: Veneer parts are not included, more easily available in your area.
-Construction plans not included Order separately: Didi 34 plans Delivery: about 4 weeks from order The high-volume package consists of 5 OBS wooden box of 129x254x50cm, each about 150kg.
+Pre-cut shapes on CNC from plywood sheets of Okoumè 250x122cm (see table) for: bulkheads and hull/deck shapes Construction plans not included Order separately: Didi 34 plans Delivery: about 4 weeks from order The high-volume package consists of 5 OBS wooden box of 129x254x50cm, each about 150kg.
 A forklift is recommended for unloading but 4...

 - Epoxy/Wood CNC Kit Boats

 - Modernwoodenboat Stock Plans

 - Old Style Vessels Projets

 - Warnish & Antifouling